Skip to content

 Michael Dawson

-Co-Founder & CEO of Innovators, Purpose (iFp)
+Co-Founder & CEO of Innovators for Purpose (iFp)

 Michael is Co-Founder and CEO of Innovators for Purpose (iFp) a Cambridge based non-profit that’s reimagining the learning experience to build an inclusive, future ready workforce.